techidaily/site-desktop-recording/source/_posts/new-zooms-role-in-professional-podcast-recording-explained-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983584/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### ● Compressed Audio and Video

-Zoom compresses your audio and video files by removing portions of audio tracks making the file smaller.
-Audio compression makes your video chat smooth, but the resulting recorded file is of low quality for professional use.

-### ● Time limit

-With the free plan, you can make calls for a maximum of 40 minutes.
-To record longer podcasts, you must spend money on the paid version.

 ## Tips to Elevate Your Podcast With Zoom